 Unsuitable or Poor Materials

-- OSB Wood: Like interior plywood, OSB does not perform well with water.
+- OSB sheets: Like interior plywood, OSB does not perform well with water.

-- Multi-Layer Resilient or Vinyl Flooring, Sheet: One layer of vinyl floor is fine.
+- Multiple layers of vinyl: One layer of the vinyl floor is fine.
 More than one layer isn't.

 - Perimeter-bond vinyl: Sheet vinyl must have a full bond over its entirety in order to serve as an underlayment for ceramic tile.